ChenyangLEI/flash-reflection-removal/README.md

 ## What is a RFC (Reflection-free Flash-only Cue)?

-We propose a simple yet effective reflection-free cue for robust reflection removal from a pair of flash and ambient (no-flash) images.
 The reflection-free cue exploits a flash-only image obtained by subtracting the ambient image from the corresponding flash image in raw data space.
 The flash-only image is equivalent to an image taken in a dark environment with only a flash on.
+The reflection disappears in this flash-only image.

+Please check our [Project Page](https://chenyanglei.github.io/flashrr_rfc/index.html) for detailed explanation.